• Short waiting list for Caucasian donors

-We have noticed that our fresh egg donation cycles, have equal success rates with our frozen cycles due to vitrification technology.
+We have noticed that our fresh egg donation cycles have equal success rates to our frozen cycles due to vitrification technology.
 At the same time synchronisation is much easier.
 Flights can be booked earlier and usually cost less.
-Egg donation can be done on one stop or 2 stops travels. (signing off documents and embryo transfer) Our concierge is a phone away to arrange everything for you.
+Egg donation can be done in a single or two trips: signing documents and freezing the sperm during the first visit and embryo transfer on the second trip.
+Our concierge is a phone call away to arrange everything for you.
 All-inclusive services.
 No hidden costs.

 Success rates of 74% positive pregnancy test/transfer

 Cumulative chances of 80%

 Minimum of 2 blastocysts guaranteed (depending on sperm)

 In > 80% , we do have more than 2 blastocysts.

 Success rates of 74 % for positive pregnancy test /transfer